tomeshnet/toronto-community-network-docs/src/network/exit-node.md

 # Exit Node Configuration

-Instructions are for the DEBIAN 10 operating system.
+Instructions are for the Debian 10 operating system.

-## Babeld Insatllation
+## Babeld Installation

 Latest version of babeld can be found currently at https://repo.tomesh.net/repos/apt/debian/pool/main/b/babeld/